lacanoid/pgddl/README.md

   See [ROADMAP](ROADMAP.md) for some of what's missing.
 - It is not very well tested.
 While it contains a number of regression tests, these can be hardly considered as proofs of correctness.
 Be certain there are bugs.
 Use at your own risk!
-  Do not run generated scripts on production databases without testing them!
+  Do not run generated scripts on production databases without testing them first!
 - It is kind of slow-ish for complicated dependancy trees

 That said, it has still proven quite useful in a many situations